Child Safety » Resources for Safe Environment Coordinators » Best Practices

 - Stay organized: It is important to keep files orderly and to develop a routine, such as regularly checking and updating the Safe Environment Database.

 - Plan ahead: Safe Environment Coordinators should make folders for pending volunteers and employees so that when they receive safe environment paperwork, the files are ready.
-Try to schedule training sessions at the parish every few months so that new volunteers can be assured that there is an upcoming session close to home.

 - Meet with each volunteer and employee: Meeting with each volunteer and employee one-on-one has aided in compliance.
 By meeting with each new person, coordinators and volunteers/employees can get to know one another, and questions and concerns about the safe environment program can be addressed privately.